-The deadline for the next issue will be August 1, 2012.
-The theme is Small Worlds.
 If you are thinking about submitting something, please email for more information on upcoming deadlines.

 1. Our stories are about real people, places, and events, and it’s important that we hold ourselves to a high standard in representing them.
 The comic must be based on "the truth" as far as you understand it, and the characters' word balloons should honestly portray the actual speech of the people that you interview.

 2. While we love reading autobiographical comics, we’re not generally looking for memoir for The Cartoon Picayune.
 You, the author, can be in the story if you want.
 This isn’t a hard and fast rule, but ideally the story should not be primarily about your character's experiences.